Core Concepts¶

 answers, optional structured data, and usage metadata.

-This separation lets Pollux support multimodal inputs and provider differences without forcing callers to reimplement orchestration logic.
+This separation is what lets Pollux handle multimodal inputs and provider differences without forcing callers to reimplement orchestration logic.

 Fan-out: one source, many prompts¶